-Watch All Episodes Of ‘Bleach’ Anime Online On Tubi TV: Free Digital Streaming TV Partners With Viz Media
+Watch All Episodes Of 'Bleach' Anime Online On Tubi TV: Free Digital Streaming TV Partners With Viz Media

 Best New Anime For 2017 May Be Upcoming From Netflix Originals?
 ‘Yuri On Ice’, ‘JoJo’s Bizarre World’, Re:Zero, AoT, SAO, Or ‘One Piece’ Won’t Be Part Of Netflix Schedule

 There aren’t many anime fans who are not aware of Bleach anime.
-Although the series ended in 2012, it ran successfully for about 8 years.
+Although the series ended in 2012, it ran successfully for about eight years.
 The hugely popular anime is based on the manga created by mangaka Tite Kubo.
 The manga too, was quite successful.
-It has been licensed in more than a dozen countries, and has over 75 million copies in print in Japan alone.
+It has been licensed in more than a dozen countries and has over 75 million copies in print in Japan alone.
 The North American version of Bleach manga regularly featured on the New York Times Best Seller list for Manga as well as the Nielsen BookScan Top 50 Graphic Novels list.
 With over 1.8 million DVDs sold, Bleach anime is one of the actively purchased series on home media outside Japan.
-The manga and anime has been the inspiration behind several video games, action figures, trading cards and other merchandise that remains popular even today.
+The manga and anime has been the inspiration behind several video games, action figures, trading cards, and other merchandise that remains popular even today.

 Press Release: @VIZMedia & @TubiTV Partner To Stream Complete #BLEACH Anime Free https://t.co/aEvHF0SO3R